 - holding the Chief Executive Officer to account for the educational performance of the Trust schools and their pupils and the performance management of its staff

-- overseeing the financial performance for the schools and making sure its money is well spent
+- overseeing the financial performance of the Trust and making sure its money is well spent

 The Scheme of Delegation details the powers delegated to the different bodies involved in the governance of the MAT and sets out who is responsible for making which decisions within the Trust.
-THMAT presently has 6 Directors that meet monthly during term time.
+WMAT presently has six Directors that meet monthly during term time.

 Local Governing Body: Each school has its own Local Governing Body (LGB) which is a committee of the Trust Board of Directors.
 The LGB is made up of community representatives and elected parent and staff representatives, with the skills and experience that enable them to support the Directors and Headteachers by adding local context and challenge.
 This is to ensure that each school offers the very best provision.
 The LGB have governance functions delegated to them by the Trust Board of Directors for their particular school via the Scheme of Delegation and are accountable to the Trust Board of Directors.